deepakkavoor/gsoc-2020-prague/index.md

 This page summarizes my work done from June 2020 - August 2020 with the [ns-3](https://gitlab.com/nsnam/) Network Simulator as part of [Google Summer of Code](https://summerofcode.withgoogle.com/) 2020.

+I thank Tom Henderson, Ankit Deepak, Mohit Tahiliani, Vivek Jain, Viyom Mittal for assisting me with the project goals and directions.
+I also thank Bob Briscoe, Olivier Tilmans and Asad Sajjad Ahmed for the many useful email discussions about Prague.

-I am grateful to the developers at ns-3 for accepting my proposal, and to Google for funding me throughout the project.
+I am grateful to ns-3 for accepting my project proposal, and to Google for funding me throughout the project.

 ## Introduction and Motivation